CantaoSu/ASR_TalkingClock/README.md

 `Yinqiu Wang`

-Participate in discussion of the overall team project design and architecture.Responsible for the implementation of the time zone conversion function, local time retrieval function, language switching function implementation and corresponding GUI functionality implementation.
+Participate in discussion of the overall team project design and architecture.
+Responsible for the implementation of the time zone conversion function, local time retrieval function, language switching function implementation, and corresponding GUI functionality implementation.

 `Ziyun Zhang`